turingschool/career-development-curriculum-site/resources/interview_prep_resources.md

 * [TripleByte](https://triplebyte.com/) allows you to showcase your skills to go straight to the tech interview at certain companies.

-* [Denver Tech Interview Meetup](https://www.meetup.com/denver-tech-interview-meetup/) is held twice a month, either downtown or in the Denver Tech Center

 * [Leet Code](https://leetcode.com/) is a platform both practicing technical interview skills (there are over 1600 questions to practice!) and for helping companies identify top technical talent through sponsored events on the platform.

 * Coding challenges resources: